-Obvious tip alert, check your charger is connected properly and your battery is actually charging.
+Obvious tip alert, connect your charger properly, make sure your battery is on charge.

 Most vapers will have overfilled their tank at some point.
-It can lead to a flooded atomizer meaning that your e-liquid cannot be vapourised properly, cue spitting, gurgling and possible leaks, try and remember less is more.
+Your e-liquid will not vaporise properly, cue spitting, gurgling and possible leaks, try and remember less is more.

 If you have a top filling tank you can unscrew the top cap and fill straight down the side.
 Paying attention to any max fill lines and not forgetting to keep e-liquid out of the central tube.
 If you have a bottom filling tank, unscrew it from your device and tip it upside down.
 Before removing the base, tilt it slightly before filling down the sides, again avoiding the central tube.
 Afterwards, make sure you screw all the parts together properly to avoid any leakage.

 Last but not least, don’t forget to turn your battery unit off when not in use.
 Sounds simple, but the last thing you want is your e-cig firing in your pocket.
 Burning your atomizers, killing your battery and wasting your precious e-liquid.
 Avoid this potential hazard by remembering to turn your device off.